sininen-blue/2526-first-sem/graphics-computing/6plus/day_08.md

 Another approach is to associate a function called a `callback` with a specific type of event.

-For example, *mouse events* like moving the mouse, or clicking a button, can be associated wit ha function that handles those events
+For example, *mouse events* like moving the mouse, or clicking a button, can be associated with a function that handles those events

 ```javascript
 canvas.addEventListener('mousemove', function(event) {